 10. Measure The Success Of Your Product Launch

 You can measure the success of your product launch by tracking tangible metrics throughout the product life cycle.
 Determine whether your website traffic has increased due to excitement about the new product.
-Make sure you’re earning high return on investment and profit margins for both the product itself and your advertising efforts.
+Make sure you’re earning a high return on investment and profit margins for both the product itself and your advertising efforts.

 Each product is unique, so be sure to identify and track KPIs that apply to your product.
 This will help you measure your successful product launch!